CompEvol/beast2-site/_posts/2023-01-11-boosting-beast-on-apple-silicon.md

 ## Why is Docker faster?

 The Docker image uses java for ARM processors, while the OS X version uses the x86-64 version, which is translated by Rosetta 2 to ARM instructions.
 There are implementations of Java for ARM on OS X, but they perform worse than the x86-64 version for BEAST at the moment.
+For example, with the [Bellsoft](https://bell-sw.com/libericajdk/) full JRE for aarch64 calculation times are about 33% larger when not using BEAGLE for the testHKY1044.xml benchmark file (see more on benchmarking at the end of this post).
 It is not clear to me why the ARM versions are slower, but do not hesitate to let me know if you have any ideas, in particular what can be done to improve its performance.

 ## Installing Docker